madskjeldgaard/workshop-materials-3d-music-supercollider/3-ambisonics.md

 ---

-# Play your new ambisonic synth using a pattern!
+# Playing your new ambisonic synth using a pattern!

+* Specifying an instrument to play in a Pbind
+	* Use the `\instrument` key: `\instrument, \sawtooth`
+* Before proceding: Don't forget to spawn a decoder synth
+	* **Make sure it's only one** - run `s.plotTree` and inspect the running synths to verify.

+---

 ```
 Pbind(